named-data/mini-ndn/docs/GETTING-STARTED.md

 In MiniNDN-WiFi, We can emulate a wireless network with Access Points (APs), ad hoc network or mobile ad hoc network.

-We can use the two default configuration file for topology in directory ndnwifi_utils/topologies/: `singleap-topology.conf`, 'adhoc-topology.conf'.
+We can use the two default configuration files for topology in directory ndnwifi_utils/topologies/: `singleap-topology.conf`, 'adhoc-topology.conf'.
 We can also use customized topology.

-Based on the two topology file, a WiFI network with one AP, ad hoc network or mobile ad hoc network will be created when you type the following command:
+Based on these topology files, a WiFI network with one AP, ad hoc network or mobile ad hoc network will be created when you type the following command:

     sudo minindn --wifi [--adhoc] [--manet]

 A full list of other options can be printed by using: